codepunkt/cra-microservices/README.md

 **Open questions**

 - How can we enforce remote OSS versions via Host?
-- Is it viable if we just use ContainerReferencePlugin and SharedPlugin in host and ContainerPlugin and SharedPlugin in remotes?
 - Where do i define singleton shared libraries? on host? remotes? both?
 - How do we distinguish between development/staging/production environments?
 - What's an easy way to deploy all build artifacts to the same folder, without hosting them on different hosts in production?